aio-libs/aiopg/docs/sa.rst

    calling the :meth:`SAConnection.begin` method of :class:`SAConnection`::

-       with (yield from engine) as conn:
+       async with engine.acquire() as conn:
-           trans = yield from conn.begin()
-           try:
+           async with conn.begin() as tr:
-               yield from conn.execute("insert into x (a, b) values (1, 2)") except Exception:
+               await conn.execute("insert into x (a, b) values (1, 2)")
-               yield from trans.rollback()
-           else:
-               yield from trans.commit()

    The object provides :meth:`.rollback` and :meth:`.commit`
    methods in order to control transaction boundaries.
+Contex manager will invoke :meth:`.rollback` in case of exception in contex managers code block and :meth:`.commit` - in case of success.

    .. seealso::